nelsieborja/js-dictionary/Built-in Objects/README_ARRAY.md

   ```

 - ### length
-  > returns the number of elements in the array
+  > Returns the number of elements in the array

   ```javascript
   // Gives the count of items in an array